Underwater Image Enhancement via Dehazing and Color Restoration: Abstract

 \section{Abstract}

-With the rapid development of marine engineering projects such as marine resource extraction and oceanic surveys, underwater visual imaging and analysis has become a critical technology.
-Unfortunately, due to the inevitable non-linear attenuation of light in underwater environments, underwater images and videos often suffer from low contrast, blurriness, and color degradation, which significantly complicate the subsequent research.
-Existing underwater image enhancement methods often treat the haze and color cast as a unified degradation process and disregard their independence and interdependence, which limits the performance improvement.
-Here, we propose a Vision Transformer (ViT)-based network (referred to as WaterFormer) to improve the underwater image quality.
-WaterFormer contains three major components: a dehazing block (DehazeFormer Block) to capture the self-correlated haze features and extract deep-level features, a Color Restoration Block (CRB) to capture self-correlated color cast features, and a Channel Fusion Block (CFB) to capture fusion features within the network.
+Underwater visual imaging is crucial for marine engineering, but it suffers from low contrast, blurriness, and color degradation, which hinders downstream analysis.
+Existing underwater image enhancement methods often treat the haze and color cast as a unified degradation process, neglecting their inherent independence while overlooking their synergistic relationship.
+To overcome this limitation, we propose a Vision Transformer (ViT)-based network (referred to as WaterFormer) to improve underwater image quality.
+WaterFormer contains three major components: a dehazing block (DehazeFormer Block) to capture the self-correlated haze features and extract deep-level features, a Color Restoration Block (CRB) to capture self-correlated color cast features, and a Channel Fusion Block (CFB) that dynamically integrates these decoupled features to achieve comprehensive enhancement.
 To ensure authenticity, a soft reconstruction layer based on the underwater imaging physics model is included.
-To improve the quality of the enhanced images, we introduce the Chromatic Consistency Loss and Sobel Color Loss to train the network.
+Further, a Chromatic Consistency Loss and Sobel Color Loss are designed to respectively preserve color fidelity and enhance structural details during network training.
 Comprehensive experimental results demonstrate that WaterFormer outperforms other state-of-the-art methods in enhancing underwater images.